 What is Scalp Micropigmentation and the FAQs?

-If you are considering to have one, here are the FAQs worth knowing before you seal a transaction:
+If you are considering having one, here are the FAQs worth knowing before you seal a transaction:

 FAQ #1: Is it the same as a typical tattoo?